 During the internship, students work with a supervisor in the organisation.
 They are required to prepare a Work Plan, document their experiences in a Weekly Journal, and submit a Final Report to their Academic Advisor at the Faculty.
-An additional Progress Report is required for XX3312.

 Before the internship, students engage with an Academic Advisor to discuss internship possibilities.
 They must pass a career planning and preparation module.
 This module takes students through Career Research, Job Application, Networking and Interview Skills as well as Business Etiquette.
 Students are encouraged to attend lectures and training on Work Place Safety and Health, and talks by industry leaders and HR executives.

 Sometimes, employers prefer interns to spend more time in their organisation.
 This needs to be arranged individually as students need to complete their undergraduate studies within a stipulated duration.
 For such cases, employers may wish to consider the following options: